-- The Best Practicable Means, as defined in Section 72 of the Control of Pollution Act 1974, will be employed at all times to reduce noise to a minimum. - Affected local residents and the Environmental Health Officer (EHO) for Stirling Council will be notified of works. - All site staff will receive the 'Being a Good Neighbour' toolbox talk. - The noisiest works (e.g. planing) will be programmed to be completed by 23:00. - On-site construction tasks will be programmed to be as efficient as possible, with a view to limiting noise disruption to local sensitive receptors. - All site personnel will be fully briefed in advance of works regarding the need to minimise noise during works and of the site-specific sensitivities. - All plant will be operated in such a way that minimises noise emissions and will have been maintained regularly to the appropriate standards. - Where fitted, and where permitted under Health and Safety requirements, white noise reversing alarms will be utilised during construction.

-• Where ancillary plant such as generators are required, they will be positioned so as to cause minimum noise disturbance.
+- The Best Practicable Means, as defined in Section 72 of the Control of Pollution Act 1974, will be employed at all times to reduce noise to a minimum. - Affected local residents and the Environmental Health Officer (EHO) for Stirling Council will be notified of works. - All site staff will receive the 'Being a Good Neighbour' toolbox talk. - The noisiest works (e.g. planing) will be programmed to be completed by 23:00 where possible. - Drop heights from vehicles and NRMM will be kept to a minimum to minimise noise when unloading. - All plant, machinery and vehicles will be switched off when not in use. - On-site construction tasks will be programmed to be as efficient as possible, with a view to limiting noise disruption to local sensitive receptors. - All site personnel will be fully briefed in advance of works regarding the need to minimise noise during works and of the site-specific sensitivities. - All plant will be operated in such a way that minimises noise emissions and will have been maintained regularly to the appropriate standards. - Where fitted, and where permitted under Health and Safety requirements, white noise reversing alarms will be utilised during construction. - Where ancillary plant such as generators are required, they will be positioned so as to cause minimum noise disturbance.
 Where deemed necessary, acoustic screens will be utilised.